Women bishops debate: the issues

-What happened to the last motion to allow women bishops?
+What happened to the last attempt to allow women bishops?

-The Steering Committee says safeguards for the opponents (basically, being able to request male priests and bishops to look after them) could be guaranteed by principles set down in a declaration made by the House of Bishops, with disputes ruled on by an independent reviewer (widely dubbed an "ombudsman").
+It envisages that safeguards for the opponents (allowing them to request male priests and bishops to look after their parishes) could be guaranteed by principles set down in a declaration made by the House of Bishops, with disputes ruled on by an independent reviewer (widely dubbed an "ombudsman").

 What do the two sides think of the latest proposal?

-All sides say a more co-operative climate has emerged since the shock of the November 2012 vote.
+All parties say a more co-operative climate has emerged since the shock of the November 2012 vote.

-Anglo-Catholic opponents of women bishops have also voiced enthusiasm over the tone of the recent debate.
+Anglo-Catholic opponents of women bishops have also voiced enthusiasm.
 "The battle is surely over," said Prebendary David Houlding.